-Clear focus on outcomes employees can believe in
+A clear focus on outcomes employees can believe in

 One of the most interesting things we’ve seen is the spike in the aggregate score data for the customer dimension.
-On Engagement Multiplier’s survey a high engaged customer score indicates the organization cares about its customers and strives to develop positive relationships with them.
+On Engagement Multiplier’s survey, a highly engaged customer score indicates the organization cares about its customers and strives to develop positive relationships with them.
 Helping customers – especially as many companies are during this particular crisis – is easy for employees to understand, and in many cases, supports the common good.
 Companies that have had to make significant changes to their sales and service models, for example in order to accommodate customers during this time, have amplified that focus across the organization.

 In this case, engagement may simply be a function of perception and understanding — helping customers has a higher “feel good” quotient than some of the more esoteric projects organizations embark upon that have important, albeit less visible results.

-In our own aggregate survey data, better communication from leadership is almost always at the top of employees wish lists.
+In our own aggregate survey data, better communication from leadership is almost always at the top of employees’ wish lists.

-The engagement illusion
+The employee engagement illusion

 Together, these conditions create the illusion of employee engagement – and they deliver some of the benefits.
 However, while all signs of employee engagement may be present, the effect will not be lasting.
-When the unifying purpose of the crisis goes away, when management ceases to communicate with clarity and when the customer falls out of focus, engagement can slip away.
+When the unifying purpose of the crisis goes away when management ceases to communicate with clarity and when the customer falls out of focus, engagement can slip away.